anquanscan/sec-tools/README.md

 [ShowSheets](https://github.com/DBHeise/ShowSheets): A Simple CLI App to mark all EXCEL sheets visible (i.e. sets "Very Hidden" and "Hidden" to "Visible")
 [iniscan](https://github.com/psecio/iniscan): A php.ini scanner for best security practices
 [exploit-CVE-2019-14530](https://github.com/sec-it/exploit-CVE-2019-14530): OpenEMR < 5.0.2 - (Authenticated) Path Traversal - Local File Disclosure
 [Cyder](https://github.com/palwolus/Cyder): Cyder is a Honeypot that can imitate any machines Operating System (OS) that is available in the NMAP database
+[sebsd](https://github.com/TrustedBSD/sebsd): SEBSD is an experimental implementation of NSA's FLASK and Type Enforcement technologies, ported from SELinux using the TrustedBSD MAC Framework on FreeBSD 7.0.